On this page you will find information about:

-A ruling can only be applied for after the expense has been incurred or claimed, not before.
+Applications for a ruling can only occur after the expense has been incurred or claimed, not before.

 IPEA has the power to give a ruling on its own initiative.

-- a parliamentarian’s travel expenses were or were not incurred for the dominant purpose of conducting the parliamentarian's parliamentary business (see section 26 of the PBR Act)
+- a parliamentarian’s travel expenses were or were not incurred for the dominant purpose of conducting the parliamentarian's parliamentary business (section 26 of the PBR Act)

-- a parliamentarian’s travel allowance was or was not claimed for the dominant purpose of conducting the parliamentary business (see section 26 of the PBR Act)
+- a parliamentarian’s travel allowance was or was not claimed for the dominant purpose of conducting the parliamentary business (section 26 of the PBR Act)

-- a parliamentarian’s incurring of travel expenses, or claiming of travel allowance, did or did not provide value for money (see section 27 of the PBR Act)
+- a parliamentarian’s incurring of travel expenses, or claiming of travel allowance, did or did not provide value for money (section 27 of the PBR Act)

-- Particular conduct of a parliamentarian or other person (for example a spouse or dependent child) did or did not breach a condition relating to the provision of travel expenses or travel allowances (see section 28 of the PBR Act); or
+- particular conduct of a parliamentarian or other person (for example a spouse or dependent child) did or did not breach a condition relating to the provision of travel expenses or travel allowances (section 28 of the PBR Act); or

-- If a parliamentarian was given personal advice that the parliamentarian or any other person intended to engage in — the personal advice was or was not correct (see paragraph 37(2)(e) of the PBR Act).
+- if IPEA provided the parliamentarian with personal advice under section 12(1)(a) of the Independent Parliamentary Expenses Authority Act 2017, that the personal advice was or was not correct (section 37(2)(e) of the PBR Act).